sfeuerriegel/OperationsResearchWithR/README.md

 * [Session 2: Introduction to R](Lecture/Slides/2_IntroductionR.pdf)
 * [Session 3: Advanced R (Visualization and Programming)](Lecture/Slides/3_AdvancedR.pdf)
 * [Session 4: Numerical Analysis](Lecture/Slides/4_Numerics.pdf)

-For lectures, we also provide all questions used in the slides as a [raw file](Lecture/Questions).

 **Exercise sheets**